Tong Bing Yu: Theatre and China film industry

 Tong was also involved in theatre performances in 2015 and participated in the famous stage play Malaysian version, playing the role of Feng Ping.
 In 2011, she also made a cameo in the stage play of The Legends of Lai Meng.
 In the same year, she got two movie roles.
 The Wedding Diary, which gave her the opportunity to act alongside local artiste Ah Niu and Hong Kong actress Elanne Kong.
 Also, she participated in the movie Petaling Street Warriors with Mark Lee and Yeo Yann Yann.

 Later, she participated in the China web movie League of Legend, playing the role of LeBlanc, acting with Elanne Kong, Tony Ahn and Collin Chou; she then officially announced she will gradually shift her focus to China, becoming one of the artiste of Beijing Happywoods TV under Hunan Television.

 Involvement in production and film producing

 In 2015, Tong was the administrative producer for the Hong Kong movie Undercover: Punch and Gun.

-In 2016, became producer of Hunan Broadcasting System and Malaysia Mon Space Media Entertainment co-produced China web drama Utopia, while acting in it too, creating a personal milestone in her career.
+In 2016, became producer of Hunan Broadcasting System and Malaysia Mon Space Media Entertainment co-produced China web drama Utopia, while acting in it too.

 In 2018, she starred in a China-Malaysia film, and sang the movie's theme song A Stolen Life.
 This won her Breakthrough Performing Actress in the 2018 14th Chinese American Film Festival and was awarded Best Lead Actress in the 2020 Melbourne Indie Film Festival, which is also her first "Best Actress" win.

 In 2019, Tong founded Marvelous Culture & Film, based in Malaysia.
 She started collaborations with China as the producer of Beyond Life and Death.
 In the past six years, she led her company's strategic transformation to achieve growth through cooperation with China.